Discover NorThern Islands Of The Aegean Sea : Literature (Comics / News)

 The mark of the Homeric heritage

-As for theOdyssey, it recounts the return of the hero Odysseus, who has allowed thanks to his cunning (his horse) to penetrate Troy, on his island of Ithaca where his wife Penelope awaits him.
-A return that will take ten long years, punctuated by various adventures.
-The Greek hero will have to face the Cicones, the Lotophages, the Cyclops, the beautiful and enchanting Circe, the kingdom of the dead of Hades, the mermaids, Charybdis and Scylla...
-During all this time, the faithful Penelope will do everything she can to repel all the suitors.
-To do this, her trick is to say that she will marry a new husband when she has finished her tapestry.
-So, to never finish it, every night she undoes her work.
-It is a true heroic inspiration that bursts forth in this initiatory Odyssey of a man who, in twenty years of wars and adventures, never despaired: Ulysses, absent or present, cunning and invincible, remains, even miserable, the human hero par excellence.
+As for theOdyssey, it recounts the return of the hero Ulysses, whose cunning (his horse) enabled him to penetrate Troy, to his island of Ithaca, where his wife Penelope awaits him.
+His return will take ten long years, punctuated by various adventures.
+The Greek hero will have to face the Cicones, the Lotophages, the Cyclops, the beautiful and enchanting Circe, Hades' kingdom of the dead, the sirens, Charybdis and Scylla...
+All the while, the faithful Penelope does her utmost to ward off all suitors.
+Her ruse is to say that she will marry a new husband when she has finished her tapestry.
+So, never to finish, every night she undoes her work.
+It's a true heroic inspiration that bursts forth in this initiatory Odyssey of a man who, in twenty years of wars and adventures, never despaired: Ulysses, absent or present, cunning and invincible, remains, however miserable, the human hero par excellence.

 The great names of ancient literature